 [email protected]

 Dr. Spillane is an Assistant Professor in the Psychology Department at the University of Rhode Island.
-Her research focuses broadly on substance use with a major focus on underserved populations and health disparities.
-Her work has focused on Indigenous populations in North America, including American Indians in the United States and First Nations in Canada.
+Her research focuses broadly on substance use among American Indians in the United States and First Nations in Canada.

 Dr. Beckman is an Assistant Professor of Medicine in the Division of Diabetes, Endocrinology and Metabolism at the University of Minnesota.
 Her primary clinical and research interests are the neurobiology of obesity and diabetes prevention in high-risk populations.